-With latest amendments approved by electronic vote on November 3, 2014 (Second Vice President of Executive Board).
+With latest amendments approved by electronic vote on October 01, 2018 (Quorum General Assembly).

 The purpose of the society is charitable: The society envisages the scientific research and the exchange of knowledge among physicians, scientists, patients and researchers of the industry in the field of Cartilage Regeneration & Joint Preservation.
 To serve its purpose, the society organizes international congresses and events, publishes journals, and provides a universal internet discussion-platform.
 Furthermore the society financially supports research projects and pays for scholarships.

 No part of the net earnings of this society shall inure to the benefit of any officer, director, board member or member.
 The property of this society is irrevocably dedicated to charitable purposes and upon dedication, dissolution or abandonment of the Society, after providing for the debts and obligations thereof, the remaining assets will not inure to the benefit of any officer, director or member, but will be distributed to a Swiss non-profit fund, foundation or corporation which is organized and operated exclusively for charitable purposes.

 Members of the ICRS Society consist of the following membership categories:

 A. Ordinary Members are persons, irrespective of their nationality, who have an interest in the field of Cartilage Repair.
 The names of all new members shall be published in the ICRS Newsletter.
 Ordinary members have the right to hold office and are subject to membership fees and are entitled to vote and hold Office.

 B. Junior Members are persons in training, irrespective of their nationality, who have an active interest and/or competence in cartilage repair and tissue engineering.
 They have the right to vote.
 They shall be subject to reduced membership fees.
 Junior Members will automatically become Ordinary Members after a maximum of 6 years of Junior Membership or 3 years after completion of Training (PhD or Residency), or as per their personal request